xandkar/git-analysis/README.md

 git-anal
 ========

-A collection of scripts for exploratory analysis of a Git repository.
+An exploratory analysis of a Git repository.

 Ideas